Effects of noise on performance of Bernstein-Vazirani algorithm: Conclusion

 BV algorithm determines the hidden bit string encoded inside an oracle with 100\% accuracy in a single query.
 However, in practical scenarios where quantum operations are affected by unwanted noise and disturbances, it becomes crucial to investigate their effects on the algorithm's performance.

 We incorporated various types of disorders inside the Hadamard gates which are used in the algorithm.
 The disorders force the Hadamard gate to rotate a state in random directions.
-By considering disorders having reflection symmetry, we found that the disorder averaged success probability of correctly determining the string does not depend on the actual form of the string but only on the length of the string.
-Using central limit theorem we proved that if the disorder's distribution has well-defined mean and variance and the number of bits required to be detected is large, then the effect of the disorder on the quantum BV algorithm would not depend on the type of the disorder but only on the mean and variance of the disorder.
+By considering disorders having reflection symmetry, we found that the disorder-averaged success probability of correctly determining the string does not depend on the actual form of the string but only on the length of the string and the characteristics of the disorder.
+Using the central limit theorem we proved that if the disorder's distribution has a well-defined mean and variance and the number of bits required to be detected is large, then the effect of the disorder on the quantum BV algorithm would not depend on the type of the disorder but only on the mean and variance of the disorder.

 The noisy Hadamard gates project the state, $\ket{0}$, to another state on the Bloch sphere.
 That state has been chosen from different probability distributions.
 The distributions under consideration were Haar-uniform, spherical Gaussian, spherical Cauchy-Lorentz, discrete circular, and squeezed.
 We compared the performance of the noisy BV algorithm with an analogous noisy classical algorithm.
-For any disorder distribution, as the number of bits in the secret string is increased, the probability of correctly identifying all the bits in the sequence, using a classical algorithm, scales down exponentially.
-Thus, the classical algorithm becomes almost useless in terms of the probability of guessing the correct string when the number of bits in the secret string is large, say $10$ or more, irrespective of the type of disorder distribution.
-But, in BV algorithm, the success probability still maintains a finite value for large $n$, when the strength of the disorder is moderate or week.
-Only in presence of high discrete disorder, the classical algorithm overpowers the quantum algorithm.
-In case of all other considered disorders, quantum algorithm gives advantage over its classical cousin when the length of the string is more than one.
-This encourages the effectiveness of quantum computing in a noisy environment.
+We found that the quantum BV algorithm demonstrates its efficacy in terms of the probability of correctly guessing the secret string in a single query, when the size of the string is small or moderate and the strength of the disorder is not high, regardless of the type of disorder distribution.
+If we consider large secret strings, the success probability of the BV algorithm merges with the same of classical algorithm for all disorders of any strength.
+The range of the length of the string for which the disordered BV algorithm significantly overpowers disordered classical algorithm depends on the amount of incorporated disorder.
+For higher amount of disorder the range becomes narrower.
+Precisely, we examined that though disordered BV algorithm is not efficient for very large string, it can still be effective for detecting strings having moderate or small lengths when the strength of the disorder is not very high.